Andrettin/Wyrmsun/readme.txt

 * Units
 - Added dwarven Thunderer (icon by Jinn and unit graphics by Jinn and b_o).
+- Added goblin Gunpowder Infantry (icon by Jinn and unit graphics by Jinn and b_o).

 * Upgrades
 - Added the Gunpowder upgrade (researchable at the Academy/University), which unlocks gunpowder units.